-As you type an expression, a small yellow caution sign appears.
-It will remain visible until you have typed a legal expression.
-If the caution sign does not disappear, it means that there is an error in the expression.
-To see which part of the expression is in error, click the caution sign to see the error message and select the incorrect portion.
+As you type an expression, a small yellow caution sign 🕰 appears.
+It will remain visible until you have typed a legal part of the expression is in error, click the caution sign to see the error message and select the incorrect portion.